Online EM Algorithm for Hidden Markov Models: Conclusions

 \section{Conclusions}

 The algorithm proposed in this paper for online estimation of HMM parameters is based on two ideas.
-The first, which is inspired by \cite{sato:2000,cappe:moulines:2009} consists in reparameterzing the model in the space of sufficient statistics and approximating the limiting EM recursion using a stochastic approximation procedure.
-Theorem~\ref{thm:limitingEM} provides a first argument demonstrating that this idea is also fruitful in the case of HMMs.
-The second element is more specific to HMMs and relies on the recursive implementation of smoothing computations for sum functionals of the hidden state which is used in Algorithm~\ref{alg:generic}.
+The first, which is inspired by \cite{sato:2000} and \cite{cappe:moulines:2009}, consists in reparameterizing the model in the space of sufficient statistics and approximating the limiting EM recursion by a procedure resembling stochastic approximation.
+Theorem~\ref{thm:limitingEM} provides a first argument demonstrating that this idea can also be fruitful in the case of HMMs.
+The second element is more specific to HMMs and relies on the recursive implementation of smoothing computations for sum functionals of the hidden state which is provided by Proposition~\ref{prop:recursive}.
 As discussed in Section~\ref{sec:alg:HMMs}, this possibility requires that the auxiliary quantity $\rho_{n,\nu,\theta}$ defined in (\ref{eq:stat:def}) be approximated during the course of the algorithm.

 Although the performance reported in Section~\ref{sec:gausHMM} is encouraging, there are several questions raised by this approach.
 The first is of course the theoretical analysis of the convergence of Algorithm~\ref{alg:generic}, which is still missing.
-Although originally inspired by stochastic approximation ideas, it seems that Algorithm~\ref{alg:generic} would be difficult to analyze using currently available stochastic approximation results due to the kernel convolution involved in (\ref{eq:stat:update:online}).
+Although originally inspired by stochastic approximation ideas, it seems that Algorithm~\ref{alg:generic} would be difficult to analyze using currently available stochastic approximation results due to the backward kernel operator $\hat{r}_{n+1}(x'|x)$ involved in (\ref{eq:stat:update:online}).
 As discussed in Sections~\ref{sec:discuss} and~\ref{sec:exper}, the proposed algorithm may become less attractive, from a computational point of view, when used in models with many distinct state values.
-For such cases, it would be of interest to consider specific versions of the algorithm, using some form of approximation, perhaps based on Monte Carlo simulations.
+In such cases and, more generally, in cases where the state-space $\mathcal{X}$ of the hidden chain is no longer finite, a promising approach consists in using some form of Monte Carlo computation to approximate (\ref{eq:stat:filter:online}) and (\ref{eq:stat:update:online}). \cite{cappe_09-onlinesmc-ssp} and \cite{delmoral_doucet_singh_09} report encouraging first results in that direction.